NiklasPeterson/github-flow/README.md

 ### 1.1 Create feature branch

-Now we are ready to beging branching out from the `sprint_x` branch by creating feature branches named `feature_<feature-name>` and switch to it using
+Now we are ready to beging branching out from the `sprint/x` branch by creating feature branches named `feature/x` and switch to it using
-`git checkout -b feature_<feature-name>` a branch is _not available to others_ unless you push the branch to your remote repository `git push origin <branch>`
+`git checkout -b feature/x`
+a branch is /not available to others/ unless you push the branch to your remote repository `git push origin <branch>`

 > **Tip:** Make a separate branch for each set of unrelated changes.
 This makes it easier for reviewers to give feedback.
 It also makes it easier for you and future collaborators to understand the changes and to revert or build on them.